moquist/r-incantations/README.md

 The book uses R and the Pandas Python library, and I want to learn to use the Clojure Incanter library in parallel.

-This is currently incomplete, because I'm only in chapter 5.
+This is currently incomplete, because.

 Hopefully, someday, I'll have a chance to finish this (whatever that means!), clean it all up, and add some mo/better documentation.

+## Tips ##
+I found it useful to have r-incantations code/REPL open in one terminal, and the following files from the [Incanter repo](https://github.com/incanter/incanter) open in another (so I could easily toggle back and forth):

+1 modules/incanter-charts/src/incanter/charts.clj
+1 modules/incanter-core/src/incanter/stats.clj
+1 modules/incanter-core/src/incanter/core.clj

 ## License